3.6. The \(LU\) decomposition#

 The product of two \(n\times n\) permutation matrices is again a permutation matrix.

 Suppose \(P_1\) and \(P_2\) are permutation matrices.
-With the product \(P_1P_2\) the rows of \(P_2\) are reordered, and that leaves the properties a \(1\) in each row, a \(1\) in each column, all other entries equal to \(0\), intact.
+With the product \(P_1P_2\) the rows of \(P_2\) are reordered, and that leaves the three defining properties a \(1\) in each row, a \(1\) in each column, all other entries equal to \(0\), intact.

 The inverse of a permutation matrix is its transpose.
 Thus, \(P^{-1} = P^T\).

-In a product \(A^TA\), the entry on position \((i,j)\) is the inner product of the \(i\)th column of \(A\) with the \(j\)th column of \(A\).
+In a product \(A^TA\), the entry on position \((i,j)\) is the inner product of the \(i\)-th column of \(A\) with the \(j\)-th column of \(A\).
 (Cf., Exercise 3.2.4.)
-Since the \(n\) columns of \(A\) are the \(n\) = columns \(\vect{e}_j\) of the identity matrix (in some order), and
+Since the \(n\) columns of \(P\) are the \(n\) = columns \(\vect{e}_j\) of the identity matrix (in some order), and

 \[\begin{split} (\vect{e}_i)^T\vect{e}_j =\vect{e}_i\ip\vect{e}_j = \left\{\begin{array}{l} 1, \,\,\text{if}\,\, i = j\\ 0, \,\,\text{if}\,\, i \neq j, \end{array} \right. \end{split}\]the result immediately follows.

-(Existence of aSuppose that \(A\) is an \(m\times n\) matrix with real coefficients, and let \(m \leq n\).
-Then there exist a permutation matrix \(P\), a lower triangular matrix \(L\) and an echelon matrix \(U\) such that
+Suppose that \(A\) is an \(m\times n\)-matrix with real coefficients, and let \(m \leq n\).
+Then there exist a permutation matrix \(P\), a lower-triangular matrix \(L\) and an echelon matrix \(U\) such that

 As was mentioned before, the key idea is to perform the row exchanges first.
 These can be put together in the permutation matrix \(P\).
-The algorithm to actually find the \(LU\) decomposition of \(PA\) without doing the whole row reduction process for \(PA\) all over again is rather intricate, and in our view belongs to a course of numerical linear algebra.
+The algorithm to actually find the \(LU\) decomposition of \(PA\) without doing the whole row reduction process for \(PA\) all over again is rather intricate, and in our view belongs to a course on numerical linear algebra.
 There it will be explained that it may also be preferable to work towards a \(PLU\) decomposition instead of an \(LU\) decomposition in cases where theoretically it is not absolutely necessary.
 For numerical reasons, having to do with finite accuracy when representing real numbers in computers, it may be better to choose the pivots in another order than just top-down.

 In the following example the matrix does have a proper \(LU\) decomposition, but we will row reduce it in another order than top-down to echelon form.
 It is a tiny example to illustrate that it is possible to deduce a \(PLU\) decomposition from it when we keep record of both the multipliers and the positions of the pivots.

-We will row reduce the matrix \( A= \begin{bmatrix}2&4&3 \\ 1&2&3\\1&3&2 \end{bmatrix}\) in an alternative order than top-down and extricate a \(PLU\) decomposition from it.
+We will row reduce the matrix \( A= \begin{pmatrix}2&4&3 \\ 1&2&3\\1&3&2 \end{pmatrix}\) in an alternative order than top-down and extricate a \(PLU\) decomposition from it.

 where we have put boxes at the pivot positions.